kawtarll/OfficeSITE/README.md

-this project is about "L'ORMVAT" a Regional Office for Agricultural Development of Tadla. as a trainee i've spent a month in this office and created my first dynamique website using html ,css ,JavaScript , SQL and PHP.
+As an intern at the Regional Office for Agricultural Development of Tadla (L'ORMVAT), I spent a month working on a dynamic website project.
+During this time, I developed my first dynamic website using HTML, CSS, JavaScript, SQL, and PHP.